-(ii) Summary of results of analysis and evaluation of effectiveness areas.

-The Company analyzed and evaluated that the Board of Directors of the Company as a whole is functioning properly and that its effectiveness is sufficiently ensured.
-In particular, we confirmed that effectiveness has been ensured in the following
+(ii) Summary of results of analysis and evaluation of effectiveness The Company analyzed and evaluated that the Board of Directors of the Company as a whole is functioning properly and that its effectiveness is sufficiently ensured.
+In particular, we confirmed that effectiveness has been ensured in the following areas.

-- At the Board of Directors meeting, sufficient materials were provided in terms of both quality and quantity, and the proceedings were conducted appropriately. - With regard to important topics such as the publication of the Integrated Report and measures to improve corporate value (reduction of strategically held shares, balance sheet management, investment in human capital, etc.), there were sufficient discussions at the Management Committee, where Outside Directors were also in attendance, and at the social gatherings of Directors and Executive Officers. - The understanding of the manufacturing work sites was deepened by visiting the factories and holding discussions with field employees.
-In addition, in light of recent corporate issues, study sessions led by external lecturers were held in a timely and appropriate manner, effectively improving the knowledge and insights of Directors. (iii) Results and issues related to efforts based on the results of the evaluation of effectiveness in the previous fiscal year
+- At the Board of Directors meeting, sufficient materials were provided in terms of both quality and quantity, and the proceedings were conducted appropriately. - Risks that had surfaced were shared in a timely manner and solutions were actively discussed among officers, including those of consolidated subsidiaries in Japan and overseas. - With regard to important topics such as the next Medium-term Business Plan, business portfolio strategies, and BS management, there were sufficient discussions at the Management Committee, where Outside Directors were in attendance, and at the social gatherings of Directors and Executive Officers. - (iii) Results and issues related to efforts based on the results of the evaluation of effectiveness in the previous fiscal year